Jas69/helloworld-two/README.md

 # helloworld-two
-I am just now starting to learn and (hopefuly) use GitHub.
+I am just now starting to learn and (hopefully) use GitHub.